martinak1/reme/README.md

 # reme

-A discord bot that reminds you of things.
+A discord bot that sends automated messages.

 ## Example